danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    Select the **Failed Connections** metric from the list of signals to be alerted on.

    Configure the alert with the following values:
-   - Operator: Greater or equal to
+   - Operator: Greater than or equal to
-   - Aggregation type: Count
+   - Aggregation type: Total
    - Threshold value: 3
    - Check every: 5 minutes
    - Look at the data from the last: 5 minutes